JacksonHolmes01/Training-Module-Production-Grade-RAG-Infrastructure-Weaviate/lessons/08-gradio-chat-ui.md

 Try:

-- “Explain defense in depth using this lab as an example.”
 - “What is the difference between authentication and authorization?”
 - “Why is exposing a database directly to the internet risky?”
 - “What should we log during an incident and why?”